certifiedloud/ansible-demo/README.md

 To make use of Ansible, you must write what's called a 'playbook'.
 This is nothing more than a [yaml](http://docs.ansible.com/YAMLSyntax.html) formatted file.
 You envoke any number Ansible's extensive [list of modules](http://docs.ansible.com/modules_by_category.html).
+The list of available modules is a long one, but some of the most common ones are:

+	- *apt* used to install packages on debian based systems
+	- *yum* the RHEL equivelent to the above
+	- *template* used to pre-fill a template based on variables, then send the resulting file to the node